klgallagher/klgallagher.github.io/_pages/about.md

 This website is currently underconstruction so apologies for the mess.
 Please check in again in the future!

-#Contact Information
+###### Contact Information
 The best way to reach me is via email at katherine.l.hudson@stonybrook.edu.
+I look forward to hearing from you!